mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     Custom:
       # If set to true, custom login message will be used. cmi.messages.disablelogin can be used to disable message for player
       Use: false
-      # When enabled and you have bungeeserver with CMIB on it we will try to detect where player went and we will show switch server message instead of login if posible
+      # When enabled and you have bungeeserver with CMIB on it we will try to detect where player went and we will show switch server message instead of login if possible
       ServerSwitch: true
   Logout:
     # If set to true, logout message wont be shown